Podcast Editing with Adobe AuditionJuly 31st, 2016

 Podcast editing is easily the most time-consuming aspect of podcasting.
-However, with a consistent workflow in place, you can start to shave off the time it takes you to edit down your podcast, all while improving the quality of your final product.
+However, with a consistent workflow in place, you shave off the time it takes you to edit down your podcast, all while improving the quality of your final audio file.

 We can break up our process into four main sections: Project Setup, Audio Cleanup, Episode Editing and Final Episode Mixing.
-So, let’s get started!
+Let's get started!

 Audition Podcast Editing Workflow

 - Multitrack Setup and Track Routing

 - File Import

 - Stereo Splitting (if applicable)

 - Audio Placement into Separate Tracks

 - Editing - (varies depending on style and format)